Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 • Lower Fat: Replacing part of the oil reduces total fat content without drying them out.

-• Calcium: Helps support bone health, making these muffins a smarter snack for kids and adults alike.
+• Calcium: Yogurt provides calcium to help support bone health, making these muffins a nutritious selection for both kids and adults.

 Common Mistakes to Avoid